Yorkshires terriers are a hearty breed.

 - Weak development of muscles

-- Sporadic vomiting
+- Sporadic throwing up

-Diagnosis and Treatment
+Diagnosis And Treatment

 The dog is still treatable with antibiotics as well as a dietary restriction for proteins.
-Also, you can administer the dog with medication that helps to reduce the production of the blood ammonia.
+Also, you can administer medication that helps to reduce the production of blood ammonia.

 When your dog has this health problem, there is inadequate blood circulation in the hip region of the dog.
-That being the case, the femur of the dog weakness hence collapsing.
+This results in the femur weakening, and eventually collapsing.

-Common Signs of Legg-Perthes Disease
+Common Signs Of Legg-Perthes Disease

 - Lame legs

-Diagnosis and Treatment
+Diagnosis And Treatment

 For treatment, you should consider surgery in order to remove both the head and the neck of the damage femoral bone.